oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### Internationalization API (ECMA-402)

 Internationalization API implementation (see [https://tc39.github.io/ecma402](https://tc39.github.io/ecma402)) can be activated using the following flag: `--js.intl-402=true`.
-If you run in native mode (default option), you also need to specify the path to your ICU data directory using the following option: `--vm.Dcom.ibm.icu.impl.ICUBinary.dataPath=$GRAAL_VM_DIR/jre/languages/js/icu4j/icudt`, where `$GRAAL_VM_DIR` refers to your GraalVM installation directory.
-If you run in the JVM mode (the `--jvm` flag is used), you do not need to specify where your ICU data are located, although you can do it with the above option.

 Once you activate the Internationalization API, you can use the following built-ins: